graalvm/graalvm-demos/native-heapdump-examples/README.md

 ## Preparation

-1. Download and install the latest GraalVM JDK with Native Image and VisualVM support using the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
+1. Download and install the latest GraalVM JDK using [SDKMAN!](https://sdkman.io/).
     ```bash
-    bash <(curl -sL https://get.graalvm.org/jdk) -c 'visualvm'
+    sdk install java 21.0.1-graal
     ```

+2. Download the latest VisualVM from [visualvm.github.io](https://visualvm.github.io/), unzip, and move it to the applications directory.
+Double-click on the application icon to start.

-2. Download the demos repository or clone it as follows:
+3. Download the demos repository or clone it as follows:
     ```bash
     git clone https://github.com/graalvm/graalvm-demos
     ```